Armaan0309/massathon-2/README.md

 i also done the build and deploy operations of vite/react but still it is not working properly in deploy live link.

 this is the video link when opened through localhost.
+Maybe, because it is showing "deploying is n progress".

 Kindly consider my request as a project.